widatama/jquery-imageprojection/readme.md

 As the name suggests, this plugin simulates image projection.
 It works by using two similar images for the original and the projected image.
+[See the demo](http://widatama.github.io/jquery-imageprojection)

 ![Image Projection Diagram](images/diagram.jpg "Image Projection Diagram")